-To reconsider a non-urgent care claim

-Within 6 months of our initial decision, you may ask us in writing to reconsider our initial decision.
+To reconsider a non-urgent care claim Within 6 months of our initial decision, you may ask us in writing to reconsider our initial decision.
 Follow Step 1 of the disputed claims process detailed in Section 8 of this brochure.

-In the case of a pre-service claim and Unless we request additional information, we have 30 days from the date we receive your written request for reconsideration to
+In the case of a pre-service claim and subject to a request for additional information, we have 30 days from the date we receive your written request for reconsideration to